AlgoGenesis/C/Sorting Algorithms/Merge Sort/README.md

 # Description

-Merge Sort is a divide and conquer sorting algorithm that divides the input array into two hallves , sort each half, and then merges the two sorted halves back together.
+Merge Sort is a divide and conquer sorting algorithm that divides the input array into two halves , sort each half, and then merges the two sorted halves back together.
 It is efficient for large dataset and is stable,means it maintains the relative order of equal elements.

-# Proobblem Definition
+# Problem Definition

 Given:
 -An array `arr` of `n` elements.